fssilva/MockGenerator/README.md

 # MockGenerator

-iOS Mock Generator provides the ability to easily generate mocks for swift protocols.
+iOS Mock Generator provides the ability to easily generate mocks for swift protocols and classes.
 It removes the boilerplate coding required to use mocks in your app.

 [![Build Status](https://travis-ci.org/fssilva/MockGenerator.svg?branch=develop)](https://travis-ci.org/fssilva/MockGenerator)